Budget Friendly Eats

 Trattoria Luzzi

-My take: Walked in after the Colosseum with no plan and ended up staying two hours.
-Chaotic in the best way, singing staff, outdoor tables with the Colosseum in the background.
-The pizza diavola and the cacio e pepe are both excellent and the house wine is almost free.
+My take: Walked in after the Colosseum with no plan and stayed two hours.
+Loud, packed, fun, singing staff, outdoor tables with the Colosseum in the background.
+Get the pizza diavola and the cacio e pepe, the house wine is almost free.
+San Pietro in Vincoli is a few minutes away, the church with Michelangelo's Moses statue inside, free to enter.

 Also in Rome